 You should usually expect to get a decision within 3 weeks (8 weeks if applying from inside the UK).
-Services are available to get a quicker decision if needed.
-See Priority and Super Priority Visa Services.

 Can I bring dependents?

 Only postgraduate research students can bring partners and children to live in the UK while they study.
 The Conflict Resolution and Reconciliation MPhil is a taught master's course therefore you cannot bring dependents.